hpe-storage/scod/docs/csi_driver/index.md

 In 2.5.0 and later the CHAP credentials must be supplied by a separate `Secret`.
 The `Secret` may be supplied when installing the Helm Chart (the `Secret` must exist prior) or referened in the `StorageClass`.

+### One CHAP configuration per backend

+Inherently iSCSI CHAP operates per session against an iSCSI portal.
+The CSI driver only supports using a common set of sessions per iSCSI portal.
+It's imperative that only one iSCSI CHAP configuration exists (or don't exist) per cluster and storage backend pair.

 #### Upgrade Considerations

 When using CHAP with 2.4.2 or older the CHAP credentials were provided in clear text in the Helm Chart.
 To continue to use CHAP for those existing `PersistentVolumes`, a CHAP `Secret` needs to be created and referenced in the Helm Chart install.